-Step 5: Leave the last 25-30 minutes of class for a short in-class essay on a comparative analysis of the three covers.
-Allow the students to use their Venn diagrams and books to help them craft their literary responses.
+Step 4: Leave the last 25-30 minutes of class for a short in-class essay on a comparative analysis of the three covers.
+Allow the students to use the Venn diagram and their books to help them craft their literary responses.

 (California English Language Arts Standards Met: 9th and 10th grade Reading 3.3, 3.4, 3.7, 3.8, 3.11, 3.12; Writing 1.1, 1.2,1.4, 1.6, 2.2; Written and Oral English Language Conventions 1.2, 1.3, 1.4.
 11th and 12th grade Reading 3.2, 3.3, 3.5b, 3.5c, 3.8; Writing Strategies 1.3, 1.5, 2.2; Written and Oral English Language Conventions 1.1.)

 Instructions for Your Students

 What did you assume about The Awakening based on the cover of the book used in class?
 Were your suspicions correct, or way off the mark?
 In this activity you'll be looking at three different covers forThe Awakening and analyzing them in relationship to the novel.